jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_2_data_stores.md

     - Item sizes for writes are rounded up to the next 1 KB multiple.
 For example, writing a 500-byte item consumes the same throughput as writing a 1 KB item.

 ## Amazon Redshift
+- Stories on name origin:  Edwin Hubble's theory on whether a source of light is going away from us, and also going away from Oracle (red logo)
 - Fully managed, clustered peta-byte scale data warehouse
 - Extremely cost-effective as compared to some other on-premises data warehouse platforms
 - PostgreSQL compatible with JDBC and ODBC drivers available; compatible with most BI tools out of the box